project-gemmi/gemmi/docs/cell.rst

 Selling-Delaunay reduction
 --------------------------

-Gemmi implementation is based on
+Gemmi's implementation is based on

 - section `3.1.2.3 <https://onlinelibrary.wiley.com/iucr/itc/Ac/ch3o1v0001/>`_
   "Delaunay reduction and standardization" in the Tables vol. A (2016),